 BC: It’s funny, when I’m looking at a wine I’m checking my nose at the same time.

 BC: I ask internally if I’m ready to smell and may take a sniff to see if my nose is clear and ready to go.
 If I’m describing the wine out loud, it’s however long it takes to describe it.
 If I’m just looking at the wine it’s pretty quick.
 I might give myself five to ten seconds if I’m just looking at it.

 TG: During this time do you use the MS grid as kind of a check list?

 BC: I use parts of it but not all of it.
-Clarity I look at but the brightness factor not so much.
+Clarity I look at, but the brightness factor not so much.
 Color and hue I jump to right away.
 I can still see the grid and so go to those things right away.
-My grid is always clear, clean, bright, color, hue, viscosity, gas …
+My grid is always clear, clean, bright, color, hue, viscosity, and gas evidence.

 TG: You have your right hand out right out in front of you about ten to fifteen inches away.
 Is that where you see the grid?
 What’s it like?
 Is it a white sheet with the grid on it?

 BC: Sometimes I see a sheet of paper I typed out after I took the Advanced.
 I think Evan (Goldstein) called it the “Brownstone method.”
 I typed it out which is basically our grid.
 Sometimes it just pops in and other times it’s right there (points out in front at chest level).

 TG: But it seems like whatever it is, it’s right out in front of you and you just go through it and check things off to make sure you remember everything.

 TG: Over the last year I’ve found that experienced tasters have set eye patterns when they taste, specifically a consistent starting eye position.
 I will be curious to see if that’s true for you.
 When you smell wine, is there a place that you look that seems more familiar and/or more comfortable for you to look?